Broker Resources

 Protecting Individuals privacy and the confidentiality of personal information has always been fundamental to the way we do business at MCAN.
 We collect, use, and disclose personal information only in compliance with applicable privacy legislation, and strive to exceed all the privacy standards established by the federal, provincial, and industry authorities in all our dealings with Individuals.

-Definitions
+3. Definitions

 Some personal information may be considered more sensitive than other information.
 Sensitivity is often determined based on the expectation of the individual and/or the context of the information.
-Examples of sensitive information includes Social Insurance Numbers, credit files, identification documents, financial account numbers, and employee financial and non-financial records.
+Examples of sensitive information include Social Insurance Numbers, credit files, identification documents, financial account numbers, and employee financial and non-financial records.

-Privacy Obligations
+4. Privacy Obligations

 The main compliance obligations under PIPEDA include the following privacy principles: